Types of butterflies whose wings can be found in our jewellery

 Papilio blumei

 belongs to the swallow family (Papilionidae).
-It is found only on the Indonesian island of Sulawesi in the Australia-Asia region, where it inhabits forests.
-It has a wingspan of 100-120 mm.
-The black wings have a broad, iridescent transverse stripe that appears emerald green when viewed from the front and blue when viewed from the side.
-The butterfly was first described by the French botanist and physicist Jean-Baptiste Boisduval in 1836.
+It is found only on the Indonesian island of Sulawesi in the Australasian realm, where it inhabits forests.
+It has a wingspan of 100 to 120 mm.
+The black wings have a broad, iridescent transverse stripe, which appears emerald green when viewed from the front and blue when viewed from the side.
+The butterfly was first described by the French botanist and physicist Jean-Baptist Boisduval in 1836.

 Papilio dardanus